Your church is ready to serve its community.

 Steps to grow on:

-- Help people to look for spiritual thirst in conversations.
+- Look for spiritual thirst in their conversations